Asian Para Games

 The ASEAN Para Games is a biannual multi-sport event held after every Southeast Asian Games for athletes with disabilities.
 This event is traditionally hosted in the country where the Southeast Asian Games also took place.

-Officially known as the 11th ASEAN Para Games, the Games will be held in Hanoi, Vietnam from 17 to 23 December 2021.
+Officially known as the 12th ASEAN Para Games, the Games will be held in Phnom Penh, Cambodia from 3 to 9 June 2023.

 The Paralympic Games is a major international multi-sport event for athletes with a range of disabilities, including but not limited to: impaired muscle power, impaired range of movement, visual, and intellectual impairment.
 There are Winter and Summer Paralympic Games, and they are often held almost immediately after the respective Olympic Games.